Logan Guleff

 Logan Guleff (born July 23, 2002) is a television personality, cookbook author, entrepreneur, and owner of Logan's Underground Supper Club.
 In 2014, he became the winner of the second season of MasterChef Junior.
 In 2016, Guleff was listed in Time Magazine's "30 Most Influential Teens" as "a rising star in the culinary world".
-Currently attends Pepperdine University in Malibu, CA.
+He is a graduate of Pepperdine University in Malibu, CA.

 Early cooking career

 Guleff started cooking at the age of three.
 At the age of nine, his recipe for the "Jif Most Creative Sandwich" contest won him an appearance on Today on NBC.
 "I went on TV a bunch with my recipe and it was really fun.
 I got so disappointed that I did not win the grand prize, so my Mom suggested that I enter another contest and I won (the Epicurious Healthy Challenge trip)."

 MasterChef Junior

 On December 16, 2014, Guleff won the second season of MasterChef Junior.

 Guleff's winning meal included an appetizer of saffron spot prawns with olive tapenade and smoked aioli, an entree of salt-crusted branzino and a dessert of Meyer lemon madeleines with goat cheese mousse and a berry compote.

 He has also appeared on Season 4 (Cupcake Judge), Season 5 (Show Clip) & Season 6 (Guest) of the show.